If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 Thousands of people visit chiropractors every day to relieve pain and many other ailments and injuries.

-Arrowhead Clinic has been serving its community for over 40 years.
-In addition to providing excellent chiropractic care, they can also refer you to an experienced car accident lawyer.
+Arrowhead Clinic's chiropractors have been treating accident victims for over 40 years.
+In addition to providing excellent chiropractic care, they can also refer you to an experienced car accident lawyer to handle the insurance company and help with your personal injury claim.

-If you live in Atlanta and would like a free consultation from an experienced chiropractor near you, click the button below to schedule your Free Consultation with the Arrowhead Clinic.
+If you live in Atlanta and would like a free consultation from an experienced chiropractor near you, click the button below to schedule your Free Initial Consultation with the Arrowhead Clinic today.